Computational-Plant-Science/SMART/README.md

 ```

-   Now you should have a clone of the SMART pipeine source code in your local PC, the folder path was:
+   Now you should have a clone of the SMART pipeline source code in your local PC, the folder path was:
 ```
    /$host_path/SMART/

-    Note: $host_path can be any path chosen by user.
+    Note: $host_path can be any path chosen by the user.
 ```

 2. Prepare your input image folder path,